claucia/web-app-template/README.md

 1. Update the contents of the `README.md` file:
    - Update the title.
    - Add a brief description of project.
-   - You can probably remove the section `Cloning the repository for starting a new project`, as it's only meaningful for this template.
+   - You can probably remove the section `Using this repository to start a new project`, as it's only meaningful for this template.
 1. Commit and push these changes.
 1. You are ready to start the development!